goofball222/unifi/README.md

 * Additional info (beta signup required): http://community.ubnt.com/t5/UniFi-Wireless-Beta/UniFi-Stable-Stable-Candidate-SC-Testing-Unstable-Release-Cycle/m-p/1368458

-** MAKE A BACKUP OF YOUR DATA BEFORE INSTALLING UPDATES. ** ** Database rollback from newer to older versions isn't always possible. ** ** Export a .unf from the web interface or stop the current container and make a backup copy of the data volume. **
+**MAKE A BACKUP OF YOUR DATA BEFORE INSTALLING UPDATES.**

+**Database rollback from newer to older versions isn't always possible.**

+**Export a .unf from the web interface and/or stop the current container and make a backup copy of the data volume.**

 ## Usage